 OK thanks

 "For those looking for a glimpse of the real France, or just a fun night out, Nice mixes old world charm with a modern and lively nightlife.
 Among its many attractions the famous Promenade des Anglais is my favourite, try one of the many cafes along the beachfront or just relax and watch the amazing sunset.
-Cours Saleya is a must, where the beautiful flower market takes place, showing an array of interesting museums and Roman ruins.
-You’ll want to extend your trip!"
+The flower market at Cours Saleya is a must see.
+The colourful displays offer a great photo opportunity whilst the scent of the flowers fills the air."

 Nice at a glance